techieinyou/terraform-aws-scheduled-job/README.md

-# Scheduled Job in AWS
+# Scheduled Job for AWS
 This Terraform module will package your Nodejs/Python code and upload to Lambda, and schedule for running on specified intervals.

 This module is published in Terraform as [**TechieInYou/scheduled-job/aws**](https://registry.terraform.io/modules/techieinyou/scheduled-job/aws/latest).
 Similar module for Azure is also published as [**TechieInYou/scheduled-job/azure**](https://registry.terraform.io/modules/techieinyou/scheduled-job/azure/latest)